A History of Preston

 lives although they did move around -

-John Ward married but by 1851 he was a widower working as an agricultural labourer on George Lake’s farm.
+John Ward married but by 1851 he was a widower working as a labourer on George Lake’s farm.

 My line continues through Elizabeth who was the first sister to marry a Fairey (Samuel) at St Marys, Hitchin.
 Their family lived all their lives at Back Lane, Preston.